govuk-one-login/txma-audit/audit/README.md

 * EventProcessorSNSTopicARN - Event Processing SNS topic ARN
 * SNSKMSKeyARN - KMS key used for encryption on the Event Processing SNS topic
+* EventProcessorAccountARN - ARN for the Event Processing Account
+* CSLSLogsDestination - ARN for cyber hosted Lambda used to process logs
+* CSLSS3LambdaARN - ARN for cyber hosted Lambda used to process S3 logs
+* CSLSS3QueueARN - ARN for cyber hosted queue used to receive notifications of object events in S3

 You can see these values being referenced throughout the audit-template file in the following format: